SolBlazeOrg/governance-proposals/proposals/0002-increase-stake-gauges.md

 # SBGP-0002: Increase Stake Gauges
 SolBlaze would like to propose a change to the BlazeStake standard delegation strategy where 20% of stake under this strategy would be controlled by the BLZE gauge-based voting system.
+This proposal will be the first in a planned series of increases over the next few quarters to kickstart the BLZE wars.

 ## Proposed Change
 The current breakdown of the BlazeStake standard delegation strategy is as follows: